Debra Morgan: Season eight

 Six months after LaGuerta's death, Debra's life has gone into a tailspin: She has quit her job, started drinking heavily, and cut off all contact with Dexter.
-Now working as a private investigator, she is chasing after — and sleeping with — drug dealer Andrew Briggs (Rhys Coiro).
-Dexter shows up at her hotel and tells her that an assassin named El Sapo (Nick Gomez) is coming to kill her and Briggs; Debra responds that she doesn't care.
+Now working as a private investigator, she is chasing after - and sleeping with - drug dealer Andrew Briggs (Rhys Coiro).
+Dexter shows up at her hotel and tells her that an assassin named El Sapo (Nick Gomez) is coming to kill her and Briggs; Debra responds that she does not care.
 When Briggs tries to scare Dexter off, Dexter kills him, and pleads with Debra to leave with him.
 Debra refuses, however.
-El Sapo finds Debra as she searches for Briggs' stolen merchandise and beats her up.
+El Sapo finds Debra as she searches for Briggs's stolen merchandise and beats her up.
 In a state of shock, she shoots him dead.
 When Dexter finds out what Debra has done, she asks him to cover up the crime, which he does.

 Debra is arrested for drunk driving, and calls Quinn to bail her out.
 Quinn tells Dexter what happened, and Dexter insists on taking Debra to dinner to talk to her.
 At dinner, he shows Debra footage of her saving a man's life and tells her that she is still a good person.
 A few days later, Debra walks into Miami Metro, blind drunk, and confesses to Quinn that she killed LaGuerta.
 Thinking she doesn't know what she's saying, Quinn calls Dexter for help.
 Dexter arrives with Dr. Evelyn Vogel (Charlotte Rampling), an old friend of Harry's who knows that Dexter is a serial killer.
 Just as Debra is about to tell Quinn the truth about LaGuerta's death, Dexter renders her unconscious with the same tranquilizer he uses on his victims, and takes her back to his apartment.
 There, he asks Vogel to help her.

 Vogel tells Debra that she had no other choice but to protect Dexter, and shows her recorded interviews with Harry expressing his guilt over training Dexter to kill; in these interviews, Debra learns the truth about her father's death.
 She reaches out to Dexter, asking him to take a drive with her so they can talk.
 Once on the road, Debra seizes the steering wheel and plunges the car into the bay, intent on killing herself and her brother.
 She is rescued, however, and saves Dexter's life by swimming to the car and pulling him out.
 Debra goes to a resentful Dexter for help when Vogel is kidnapped.
 While the two of them track Vogel down, Debra tells Dexter that she had saved his life because she couldn't imagine hers without him in it.
 They find Vogel at the mercy of one of her former patients, serial killer A.J.
 Yates (Aaron McCusker); Dexter kills him to protect Debra.
 Dexter and Debra admit they need each other, and they reconcile.